-A Freshman student is an applicant who is a citizen or permanent resident of the United States; is a degree-seeking applicant and is without college credit; or is still in high school, with or without college credit.
-Freshman may apply during the following date periods:
+- A Freshman student is an applicant who is a citizen or permanent resident of the United States; is a degree-seeking applicant and is without college credit; or is still in high school, with or without college credit. - Someone who has applied for permanent residency, or who qualifies for Texas residency based on SB 1528.